dhkey/Telegram-Bot-Template/README.md

 How to use localization:

-1. Init a localization for a certain language. \n
+1. Init a localization for a certain language. <br>
 <i>pybabel init -i locales/messages.pot -d locales -D messages -l en</i>

 2. Creating template:\n